bcgov/citz-imb-common-code/README.md

 1. Create a `.env` file based on the `example.env` file.

+2. Ensure the following repos are also cloned to the same directory as `citz-imb-common-code`, are up to date, and the `npm run build` command has been run in each package directory:

+[@bcgov/citz-imb-sso-react] - SSO React package.
+[@bcgov/citz-imb-sso-express] - SSO Express package.

+> [!NOTE]
+> This is because there is a volume mount to each of these package's `build` directories.
+> When the `build` directory is updated after making changes to the packages,
+> and a `rebuild` is done within the `citz-imb-common-code` app,
+> the changes to the packages will be reflected in the app.

-2. Run `npm run up` to start the app locally.
+3. Run `npm run up` to start the app locally.

 [Return to Top](#citz-imb-common-code)